 Fig. 49 - Shot 195.
 Pyramid and pyramidal trapezoid, monolith, vanishing point and single point perspective, all wrapped up in one, but the apex (and, hence, the vanishing point, the pyramid, the angle of convergence) is obscured, as illustrated in the corner of the book.

-When we first see Wendy to the side of Jack (fig. 49), the table and chair are present under the double light to the rear, and the corner of the screen left page of the scrapbook is in shadow.
-The page corner simply looks bent or clipped and there is no reason at all to pay any notice to it.
+When we first see Wendy to the side of Jack (fig. 49, shot 195), the table and chair are present under the double light to the rear, and the corner of the screen left page of the scrapbook looks bent or clipped and there is no reason at all to pay any notice to it.

 Fig. 50 - Shot 195.
 Pyramid and pyramidal trapezoid, monolith, vanishing point and single point perspective, all wrapped up in one in the corner of a page, but the apex (and, hence, the vanishing point, the pyramid, the angle of convergence) is obscured.